JeffreyYu2018/personal-websitev4/_posts/2021-06-13-my-first-weekend-in-new-york.md

 Just being in a new area makes these seemingly mundane tasks so much more interesting and lively.

 \[being in the cafe blogging]

+\[rest of day - finding dinner and figuring out social events now that the boring logistical stuff is out of the way]